jsitera/MC-RCON-MQTT/README.md

+*Tools to connect vanilla Minecraft server with IoT devices via MQTT.
+This repository contains tool allowing incoming flow to the Minecraft.
+For outcomming flow (sending MQTT messages from Minecraft) please see the https://github.com/jsitera/MC-LOG-MQTT repository.*
 # MC-RCON-MQTT
 Feeds Minecraft server via RCON with commands created using measurements received by MQTT.
 The MQTT source can be an ESP with sensors.
 See https://github.com/jsitera/MC-MQTT-sensor
 # Description